DaulPavid/daulpavid.github.io/about.md

 other software-defined radios (SDR) for the purpose of developing communication systems and security research.

-My professional (and hobby) interests include learning new programming languages, reverse engineering, exploitation, and digital signal processing.
+My professional and hobby interests include learning new programming languages, reverse engineering, exploitation, and digital signal processing.

 This webspace is intended to serve as a place to post articles and write-ups for my projects and ideas.
-I'm always open to communication so feel free to contact me at **daulpavid [at-sign] daulpav.id**
+I'm always open to communication, so feel free to contact me at **daulpavid [at-sign] daulpav.id**